NSPA Lived Experience Influencers

 If you would like to apply, please submit complete an online application here by 31st August at 9am.

 Please note that if you complete the application via this online form, it is not possible to save your application part way through and come back to it.
 We recommend that you draft your answers somewhere where you can save them on your computer, phone or tablet, and then copy into this form.

 If you are unable to access the online application form for any reason, or would prefer to complete an application form via a Word document, please email email@example.com

 Who can be a Lived Experience Influencer?

-Our Lived Experience Influencers are all over 18 and and have lived experience(s) related to suicide.
+Our Lived Experience Influencers are all over 18, reside in England, and have lived experience(s) related to suicide.
 By ‘lived experience’, we mean personal experience of one or more of the following: